 Holy Cross Ministries is a 501(c)3 non-profit organization that is sponsored by the Sisters of the Holy Cross

 Holy Cross Ministries, a 501(c)3 non-profit organization serves families in Utah regardless of their religion, and is currently sponsored by the Sisters of the Holy Cross.
 The Sisters of the Holy Cross are a Roman Catholic congregation of women religious who engage in ministries that "focus on building communities of justice and love, eradicating material poverty, and ending gender discrimination against women."
 There are approximately 400 Holy Cross sisters ministering across the world.
 They are located in eight countries and four continents (Bangladesh, Brazil, Ghana, India, Mexico, Peru, Uganda, and the United States) and as an expression of their mission to respond to the unmet needs in Utah, the sisters decided in 1994 to create Holy Cross Ministries to continue outreach services to the poor and underserved in this community.
-At Holy Cross Ministries, there are two Sisters of the Holy Cross on staff, and four Sisters of the Holy Cross on the Board of Trustees.
+At Holy Cross Ministries, there are four Sisters of the Holy Cross on the Board of Trustees and one on staff.

 Origin and History of the Sisters of the Holy Cross

 The Sisters of the Holy Cross were founded by Father Basil Anthony Moreau in Le Mans, France.
 In 1841 Father Moreau founded a group of women religious; which today form three distinct congregations, including the Sisters of Holy Cross.
 Two years after founding this group of women religious, four Holy Cross sisters were sent to northern Indiana.
 They were tasked with helping the Holy Cross priests who were establishing a school for boys that would later become known as the University of Notre Dame.
 The sisters began to teach young girls and the resulting school moved in 1855 and later became Saint Mary's College.